Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.Iot.ModelsRepository/samples/readme.md

 Console.WriteLine($"{dtmi} resolved in {models.Count} interfaces with {parseResult.Count} entities.");
 ```

-## DtmiConventions utility
+## DtmiConventions utility functions

 The IoT Models Repository applies a set of conventions for organizing digital twin models.
-This package exposes a utility class
+This package exposes a class
-called `DtmiConventions` which exposes functions supporting these conventions.
+called `DtmiConventions` which exposes utility functions supporting these conventions.
 These same functions are used throughout the client.

 ```C# Snippet:ModelsRepositorySamplesDtmiConventionsIsValidDtmi
 // This snippet shows how to validate a given DTMI string is well-formed.